-Known for being Britain’s first city and oldest recorded town, Colchester today is undergoing a £3bn transformation befitting one of the fastest growing districts in the country.
-Five areas around the Borough are currently undergoing regeneration or have been designated as Growth Areas.
+Known for being Britain’s first City and oldest recorded Town, Colchester today is undergoing a £3bn transformation befitting one of the fastest growing districts in the country.
+Five areas around the City are currently undergoing regeneration or have been designated as Growth Areas.
 This development will bring new housing and create new jobs; will be the catalyst for new culture and unique leisure experiences and will bring serious opportunities for investment.

 Open each toggle below to read about each topic: